 Social Studies Education

 Teacher Preparation for work with Emergent Bilinguals

-From 1998-2000, Tom was the Associate Director of the New England China Network at Primary Source; he designed and led workshops on China for elementary and secondary teachers on groups, led teacher study tours to China, and supported teachers in designing lessons on peoples traditionally excluded from social studies curricula.
+From 1998-2000, Tom was the Associate Director of the New England China Network at Primary Source; he designed and led workshops on China for elementary and secondary teachers, led teacher study tours to China, and supported teachers in designing lessons on peoples traditionally excluded from social studies curricula.
 Tom spent 2000-2005 at Stanford, where he earned a Ph.D. in Teacher Education and won Stanford Graduate Fellowship and a Spencer Foundation Dissertation Fellowship.
 He taught high school social studies from 1987 to 1995.
-Tom’s wife is Korean; Tom and Jihee hope to raise their twin daughters to be bi- or tri-lingual.
+Tom’s wife is Korean; Tom and Jihee are raising their twin daughters to be bilingual and bicultural.

 Levine, T.H., Howard, E.R., & Moss, D.M.
 (2014).
 Preparing Teachers for Second Language Learners: Lessons from a Faculty Learning Community.
 New York: Routledge (edited volume for the Research on Teacher Education Series).